-Members of the Board of Governors also undertake appropriate checks prior to service, including identity, right to work and DBS checks.
+Members of the Board of Governors also undertake appropriate checks prior to service, including identity, right to work, prohibition from management and DBS checks.
 The Chair will be subject to checks by the secretary of state.

 Existing Members of Staff